 Now, when whey protein is cold-filtered, low temperatures are used to purify the product, meaning that the amino acids and the nutrient profile are left intact so your body can reap the full benefits whey has to offer.

 Immunoglobulins and lactoferrin, important bioactive portions of whey proteins, are preserved in the cold-filtering process while they’re destroyed when acid-washing is used as the treatment.
-Because these proteins offer antibacterial, antiviral, and anti-cancer properties, it’s important to make sure they’re being cold-filtered and not destroyed during a high-heat treatment process.
+Because these proteins offer multiple health benefits, it’s important to make sure they’re being cold-filtered and not destroyed during a high-heat treatment process.

 We could go on for days about the logistics and science behind grain-fed vs grass fed and cold-filtered vs acid-washed but, simply put, grass fed, cold-filtered whey yields a more nutrient-dense protein powder to fuel your body with.
 Think: cows grazing on feed they were designed to digest and using chemical-free processes to purify the whey.